vedph/cod-layout-view/README.md

 - vertical spans: top margin (`mt`) = 1, text = 7, bottom margin (`mb`) = 2.
 The horizontal gridlines here are green.
 - horizontal spans: left margin (`ml`) = 2, initials column (`i`) = 1, text = 3, right margin (`mr`) = 2.

+Gridlines, as defined by spans (dimensions), form **areas** at their intersections.
+Each span creates a gridline, forming a grid where vertical spans create rows (y coordinates), and horizontal spans create columns (x coordinates).

+Each intersection of a row and column creates an area with:

+- `y`, `x`: 1-based coordinates (row 1, column 1, etc.)
+- `rowIndexes`: labels and types from the vertical span (["label", "$type"])
+- `colIndexes`: labels and types from the horizontal span (["label", "$type"])

-These gridlines, as defined by spans (dimensions), form **areas** at their intersections.
-In the above diagram we conventionally number these areas with their Y and X values: so the top left area is 1,1; the area at its right is 1,2; the area below it is 2,1; etc.
+In the above diagram, we conventionally number areas with their Y and X values: so the top left area is 1,1; the area at its right is 1,2; the area below it is 2,1; etc.

 As spans can be labelled, areas can get a more human-friendly designation by combining the label from the vertical gridline with the label from the horizontal gridline.
 For instance: